ngoc199/nvim-dotfiles/README.md

 ## Theme

-I use the [projekt0n/github-nvim-theme](https://github.com/projekt0n/github-nvim-theme) dark theme.
+I use the [NightFox Theme](https://github.com/EdenEast/nightfox.nvim) light theme `dayfox`.
 It looks clean and comfortable for my eyes.

-One more reason I use dark mode.

-> Light attracts the bugs.

 ## Plugins